vzool/docs/app/user-guide.md

 # User Guide

+This guide is written for non-technical users just getting started with Directus or looking to learn more about a some of the lesser-known features of the Application.
+If you are installing or configuring the Directus App you may be interested in our [Admin Docs](#).
+Those looking to extend or customize the Directus App codebase should reference our [Contributor Docs](#).

 ## What is Directus

 Directus is a suite of software for managing content that can be connected anywhere.
 Let's take a look at a few examples to get a better idea what that means.

-* **Websites** – You might be managing simple text and images for a personal blog, massive amounts of syndicated content for an enterprise site, or highly customized user account data for a complex webapp service.
+* **Websites** – You might be managing simple text and images for a personal blog, massive amounts of syndicated content for a network of enterprise sites, or highly customized user account data for a complex webapp service.
 * **Native Apps** – Phone apps have similar needs to websites, but often need to receive content in a different format.
 Directus stores and delivers all content _agnostically_ so that's not a problem.
 * **Kiosks** – Ever seen those kiosks at airports or restaurants?
 That's right, flight information and menus are content too (sometimes called data) and it can also be managed in Directus.
-* **Digital-Signage** – From small screens in the back of taxis to huge digital billboards towering over highways.
+* **Digital-Signage** – From the small screens in the back of taxis to huge digital billboards towering over highways.
 The text, images, and videos on those displays is all content that needs to be managed.
-Directus!
+Directus can easily handle that.
 * **Internet-of-Things (IoT) Devices** – The internet-of-things is the umbrella term for all the world's connected "smart" devices.
 Refrigerators, washing machines, security cameras—even lights and thermostats.
 If it's considered a smart device then chances are it's sending or recieving data somewhere.
 Somewhere like Directus.
 * **Wearables** – Smart watches, fitness trackers, and GPS bracelets all typically stores data in the "Cloud" (a fancy word for the internet).
 Whether mapping the route of your hike or tracking the number of steps taken along the way, each of those devices shares its data with a service like Directus.
 * **Combined Systems** – Perhaps your project includes several of the above platforms.
 Why setup, learn, and pay for multiple specific systems that can't share content with each other?
 Instead, manage all your content in one place, then simply connect it anywhere and everywhere.
 Now data for your customers, sales, payroll, scheduling, etc all live in one place, which allows for very revealing connections to be made.
 Synergy!